Decongestion of urban areas with hotspot-pricing: Potential effects of the hotspot pricing on air quality in Madrid

-The previous results show the hotspot-pricing scheme could be a good alternative for managing traffic congestion in cities and this will probability have effects in their air quality.
-To give some hints of these effects, we have analyzed also the potential impact on the air quality of the city of Madrid (Spain) with a supposed establishment of the hotspot-pricing scheme.
+The previous results show the hotspot pricing scheme could be a good alternative for managing traffic congestion in cities and this will probability have effects in their air quality.
+To give some hints of these effects, we have analyzed also the potential impact on the air quality of the city of Madrid (Spain) with a supposed establishment of the hotspot pricing scheme.
 Madrid city center is one of the most polluted areas in Spain, to the point that the Spanish government is pushing the city of Madrid to apply an urban tax to reduce pollution.
 Madrid is also the city of Spain where drivers waste more time in congestion (with an INRIX index of 10.8), followed by Bilbao (10.2) and Barcelona (8.6).
 The city plan of mobility includes the definition of a series of restricted traffic areas in the near future.
-To obtain the expected benefit of the hotspot-pricing, we gathered data of the city topology and real traffic and pollution from Open Street Map and Open Data Madrid (http://datos.madrid.es/portal/site/egob/) respectively.
+To obtain the expected benefit of the hotspot pricing, we gathered data of the city topology and real traffic and pollution from Open Street Map and Open Data Madrid (\url{http://datos.madrid.es/portal/site/egob/}) respectively.
 Madrid open data portal provides the necessary information to obtain the expected contribution of cars to the overall city pollution.
 Madrid does not have any pricing zone so we apply the analysis to the zone delimited by the Madrid ring road M-30.
 The city topology and the entry and exit gateways have been obtained using Open Street Map.
 For the city topology, we have followed an equivalent procedure to Milan.
 The resulting topology can be seen in Fig.~\ref{fig:madrid_topology}.
 For the ingoing and outgoing gateways, we have manually selected the 108 roads crossing the M-30.
 Each cross point was selected to be an ingoing or outgoing gateway, depending on the road direction.
-Then, we have gathered traffic count point locations from the Madrid Open Data portal\footnote{http://datos.madrid.es/portal/site/egob/} and have assigned each of the 108 gates to the closer traffic count point.
+Then, we have gathered traffic count point locations from the Madrid Open Data portal\footnote{\url{http://datos.madrid.es/portal/site/egob/}} and have assigned each of the 108 gates to the closer traffic count point.
 Figure~\ref{fig:entryExitPointsAndSensingStations} shows the gateway locations.